rasbt/LLMs-from-scratch/ch04/07_moe/README.md

 &nbsp;

-The benefit of having a shared expert was first noted in the [DeepSpeed-MoE paper](https://arxiv.org/abs/2201.05596), where they found that it boosts overall modeling performance compared to no shared experts.
+The benefit of having a shared expert was first noted in the [DeepSpeedMoE paper](https://arxiv.org/abs/2201.05596), where they found that it boosts overall modeling performance compared to no shared experts.
 This is likely because common or repeated patterns don't have to be learned by multiple individual experts, which leaves them with more room for learning more specialized patterns.

 &nbsp;
 ## Mixture of Experts (MoE) Memory Savings